Anaminus/roblox-library/modules/Base85/Base85.md

 ## Base85.decode
 [Base85.decode]: #user-content-base85decode
 ```
-Base85.decode(source: string): (data: string)
+Base85.decode(source: string): (err: error, data: string)
 ```

 decode returns the data decoded from source.
-Throws an error if the source contains invalid base85 data or invalid bytes.
+Returns an error if the source contains invalid base85 data or invalid bytes.
 Bytes that are spaces are ignored.